RETURN_TO_INTELLIGENCE

 136 days until expiry (July 24, 2026).

-• 15% flat rate on all non-USMCA imports (the statutory ceiling)
+• 10% flat rate on all non-USMCA imports (the administration announced a hike to 15% but never signed the amended proclamation; 15% is the statutory ceiling)

 • Stacks on MFN duties but NOT on Section 232 (steel/aluminum)